 - To maintain the significance of the honor, the memorial naming of any facility or organization shall remain a rare method of honoring individuals.
 Other prestigious university honors should be considered before a memorial naming is proposed.
 Ordinarily, a memorial honoree would have previously received (including posthumously) such an honor, and there would be a compelling reason that the further recognition of a memorial naming is appropriate.

-- For memorial naming of major facilities and major organizations, a five-year waiting period shall be observed after the death of the individual before consideration for such distinction, unless specifically approved by the Board of Trustees.
+- For memorial naming of major facilities and major organizations, a five-year waiting period shall be observed after the death or retirement of the individual before consideration for such distinction, unless specifically approved by the Board of Trustees.

 - Benefactor Recognition